AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-As the instalation and configuration guide (REFERIR AQUI O GUIA NOVAMENTE) refers, you need to add additional packages to your workspace.
+As the instalation and configuration guide refers, you need to add additional packages to your workspace.

 Download the following packages to the src folder of your workspace directory.
 When downloaded, compile the workspace again.
 ```